-In this tutorial, Git command line for beginners, Git server is a repository.
-The tutorial I use commands line for my project.
+In this tutorial, the Git command line is for beginners, Git server is a repository.
+I use the command line for my project.

 Git global setup